Gr1mmie/Presentations/README.md

 # Presentations

-Repo to store resources for talks I've done
+Repo to store resources for talks I've done.